akhavr/d4-project/ddip-003.md

 For lnurl purposes the worker is "the service".

-If worker signaled that he's willing to get paid with `lnurl.balance` protocol, there MUST be extra field `lnurl` which contains `payRequest` endpoint per [LUD-06: payRequest base spec](https://github.com/lnurl/luds/blob/luds/06.md)
+If worker signaled that he's willing to get paid with `lnurl` protocol, there MUST be extra field `lnurl` which contains `payRequest` endpoint per [LUD-06: payRequest base spec](https://github.com/lnurl/luds/blob/luds/06.md)